History

 HISTORY 373-2 The Ottoman Empire in the Age of Nationalism: From “Grand Signor” to the “Sick Man of Europe" (1 Unit) The combined territories of a score of contemporary nation states in Europe, Asia, and North Africa once comprised the Ottoman Empire.
 In all these countries (including Turkey), the Ottoman centuries present a complicated legacy often read through the contemporary lens of nationalist ideology.
 This course explores the historical background of the troubled relationship between the Ottoman Empire and its descendants.
 Historical Studies Distro Area

 HISTORY 376-0 Global Environments and World History (1 Unit) The planet’s life support systems are at risk.
 This introductory course explores the recent histories of big environmental problems around the world, including industrialization, toxic contaminants, climate change, extractive economies, intercontinental warfare, and energy regimes.
 ENVR_POL 340-0 and HISTORY 376-0 are taught together; may not receive credit for both courses.
-Advanced Expression Global Perspectives on Power, Justice, and Equity Historical Studies Distro Area Historical Studies Foundational Discipline Social and Behavioral Science Foundational Discipl
+Advanced Expression Global Perspectives on Power, Justice, and Equity Historical Studies Distro Area Historical Studies Foundational Discipline Social Behavioral Sciences Distro Area Social and Behavioral Science Foundational Discipl

 HISTORY 378-0 History of Law and Science (1 Unit) This class introduces students to the evolving relationship between science and justice in the American and European legal traditions over the past 300 years.
 Topics include changing standards of evidence and proof; the forensic sciences and the rise of the jury system; identification from fingerprinting to DNA; and intellectual property law in biotech and the digital economy.
 No prerequisites.
 Historical Studies Distro Area